alexeibex/alexeibex.github.io/constitutionallaw.md

 - <span style="color:red">**Class Discussion**</span>

+#### Foreign Policy
 #### Case: *[Zivotofsky v.
 Kerry](Link)*

 <details><summary><i>Case Brief</i></summary>
   <ul>
     <li><b>Overview:</b> The power to recognize or decline to recognize a foreign state and its territorial bounds resided in the President alone.
-Pub.
-L. No. 107-228, § 214(d), 116 Stat.
-1350, 1366 (2002), was unconstitutional as it was a mandate that the President contradict his prior recognition determination in an official document issued by the Secretary of State.</li>
+Congress's law was unconstitutional as it was a mandate that the President contradict his prior recognition determination in an official document issued by the Secretary of State.</li>
     <li><b>Facts:</b> In 2002, Manachem Zivotofsky was born in Jerusalem to parents who were United States citizens.
 Manachem's parents requested that the U.S. State Department record his place of birth on his passport as "Israel," in accordance with Section 214(d) of the Foreign Relations Authorization Act of 2003 (Act).
 The State Department refused, and instead, issued Manachem a passport that listed "Jerusalem" as his place of birth.
 His parents sued the Secretary of State on his behalf and sought the enforcement of Section 214(d).
 The district court dismissed the case on the ground that it presented a non-justiciable political question.
 The U.S. Supreme Court, in Zivotofsky v.
 Clinton, reversed that holding and remanded the case.
 On remand, the district court held that Section 214(d) "impermissibly intereferes" with the President's exclusive power to recognize foreign states.
 The U.S. Court of Appeals for the District of Columbia Circuit affirmed and held that the section goes beyond the scope of Congress's passport power to affect United States foreign policy, which is a realm that the Constitution reserves for the executive branch.</li>
     <li><b>Issue:</b> Does a federal statute that directs the Secretary of State to record the birthplace of an American citizen born in Jerusalem as "Israel," if requested to do so, impermissibly infringe on the President's power to recognize foreign states?</li>
     <li><b>Rule:</b> The text and structure of the United States Constitution grant the President the power to recognize foreign nations and governments.
 The question is whether that power is exclusive.
 The various ways in which the President may unilaterally effect recognition, and the lack of any similar power vested in Congress, suggest that it is.
 So, too, do functional considerations.
 Put simply, the Nation must have a single policy regarding which governments are legitimate in the eyes of the United States and which are not.
 Foreign countries need to know, before entering into diplomatic relations or commerce with the United States, whether their ambassadors will be received; whether their officials will be immune from suit in federal court; and whether they may initiate lawsuits here to vindicate their rights.
 These assurances cannot be equivocal.</li>